doridoridoriand/lnb-devtools/README.md

 # LNB DevTools

 ## Overview
-This is Localnews development tool
+This is Localnews development tool for https://github.com/doridoridoriand/Local-News-Bot

 ## What do you get with this?